 From cover to cover the Scriptures describe light as a metaphor for spiritual life.
-Jesus described Himself as the light of the world, noting that when we surrender our hearts and lives to Him, we reflect that light (John 8:12).
+Jesus described Himself as the light of the world, noting that when we surrender our hearts and lives to Him, we reflect that light (Jn.
+8:12).
 Salt and light are servants to the masses.
-Servant is the most frequently used title, printed on the business card of biblical characters.
-Abraham, Isaac, Jacob, Moses, Joshua, Job, and Mary were all referenced as servants.
-Even Jesus came as a servant (Mark 10:45).
-He said that anyone who wanted to lead must not lord it over others; rather, he must serve (Luke 22:25-27).
+Jesus came as a servant (Mk.
+10:45).
+He said that anyone who wants to lead must not lord it over others; rather, he must serve (Lk.
+22:25-27).
+This week, remind yourself, "I am a servant of Christ."